librenms/librenms/doc/Developing/os/Test-Units.md

 New discovery or poller modules should define database capture parameters in `/tests/module_tables.yaml`.

 ## Example workflow
-If the base os (<os>.snmprec) already contains test data for the module you or testing or that data conflicts with your new data, you must use a variant to store your test data (-v).
+If the base os (<os>.snmprec) already contains test data for the module you are testing or that data conflicts with your new data, you must use a variant to store your test data (-v).

 ### Add initial detection